stablekernel/aqueduct/_posts/2016-06-23-executing_queries.md

   ..matchOn.email = whereNotNull;
 ```

 Matcher methods all have a `dynamic` return type, the actual object type is opaque.
-The `matchOn` property it actually an instance of `ManagedObject<T>`, just like other managed objects you may use in your application.
+The `matchOn` property is actually an instance of `ManagedObject<T>`, just like other managed objects you may use in your application.
 However, it has a special `backingMap` with different behavior than a managed object used to represent a database row.

 Relationship properties may also be matched, but there are important nuances to understand.
 When matching on `ManagedRelationship` properties - the properties that represent foreign key columns - you must use the `whereRelatedByValue` matcher.
 For example, the following `Query<T>` would fetch all tasks that belong to `User` with `id` equal to 1: